vincetran96/Scrape-Finance-Data-v2/README.md

     - As of now (May 2021), I still don't know how many concurrent requests can Vietstock server handle at any given point.
 While this API is publicly open, it's not documented on Vietstock.
 - Scrape results data format.
     - As mentioend, scrape results are currently stored on disk as JSONs, and a unified format for financial statements has not been produced.
 Thus, to fully integrate this scraping process with an analysis project, you must do a lot of data standardization.
+- There is no user-friendly interface to monitor Redis queue.
 ## Lessons learned
 - Utilizing Redis creates a nice and smooth workflow for mass scraping data, provided that the paths to data can be logically determined (e.g., in the form of pagination).
 - Using proxies cannot offer the best anonymity while scraping, because you have to use a user cookie to have access to data anyway.